: Switzerland in the face of genocide

 Published on 1 December 2017

-During the Second World War, Switzerland was the neutral power whose geostrategic position was most threatened, having been isolated in the heart of German Europe since November 1942.
+During the Second World War, Switzerland is the neutral power whose geostrategic position is most threatened, landlocked in the heart of German Europe from November 1942.